ArpiarSaundersLab/annsql/README.md

     <tr>
       <td><code>calculate_total_counts(chunk_size, print_progress)</code></td>
       <td>
           <li><code>chunk_size</code>: The amount of columns to perform the calculations on concurrently.
 DuckDb has a limit of 1000.
 Adjust this value to match the resources available.
+A higher number will decrease runtime, but requires more resources.
 Integer (optional. default: 200)</li>
           <li><code>print_progress</code>: Boolean (optional. default: False)</li>
       </td>
       <td>Calculates total library size for each cell.
 Adds the column 'total_counts' directly to the `obs` and `X` table for convience.</td>